teachingaway/teachingaway.github.io/_posts/2014-09-04-how-to-file-trademark-registration-application.md

 | SILICON POWER | Computer | Suggestive | Strong Rights |
 | APPLE | Computer | Arbitrary | Strongest Rights |

-“Computer” is the generic word for computers, so no one can trademark it.
-“Digital Data Machines” describes a computer pretty closely - a computer is a machine that manipulates digital data.
+"Computer" is the generic word for computers, so no one can trademark it.
+"Digital Data Machines" describes a computer pretty closely - a computer is a machine that manipulates digital data.
 Its possible to trademark this type of descriptive mark, but its not ideal.
 Even if its registered, it will always be a weak trademark.
-“Silicon Power” suggests some qualities of a computer (some parts are made of silicon), but the name doesn’t literally describe a computer.
+"Silicon Power" suggests some qualities of a computer (some parts are made of silicon), but the name doesn't literally describe a computer.
 This type of name can be trademarked.
-Finally, the word “Apple” has nothing to do with computers at all.
-This puts it in the strongest category of trademarks - “arbitrary” marks.
+Finally, the word "Apple" has nothing to do with computers at all.
+This puts it in the strongest category of trademarks - "arbitrary" marks.

 Separating descriptive marks from suggestive marks is often the hardest distinction to make.
 So here are some examples with links to the actual cases: